Coming To Our Senses

 - Deepen sensory awareness

 Therapists, counselor, and teachers - those who serve others - often lose a felt sense of their own bodies while being present to clients.

 When we do check in with ourselves, we can become a bit overwhelmed with sensations and feelings.
 This is totally understandable.
-I'm learning from my students, however, that if these states of dissociation and/or overwhelm become constant over time, there is a price to pay.
+I'm learning from my students, however, that if states of overwhelm become constant over time, there is a price to pay.

 Losing interest in your work, increasingly dissociative thoughts and behaviors, anxiety, lack of movement and exercise, and physical pain are just a few of the costs.